INTRODUCTION

 LANGUAGE=en_GB.UTF-8

-Your file should now look like this:
+Your file should now look similar to this:

-sudo apt update && sudo apt upgrade
+sudo apt update && sudo apt upgrade -y

 sudo apt autoremove

-Again, confirm with Y + [ENTER].
+Confirm with Y and press [ENTER].

 1 - Create Separate Admin and Login User Accounts